writethedocs/www/docs/conf/na/2017/east/proposal.md

 ### Examples

-This is our first year trying to do conference propsoals, so we don't have a history of Write the Docs proposals.
+This is our first year trying to do conference proposals, so we don't have a history of Write the Docs proposals.
 However,
 here are a couple other interesting proposals that you can look at for inspiration: